loui-gh/printf/README.md

 # printf

-Recreate the printf function in C.
+Recreate the printf function in C. Makes use of libft.